-Type 1 diabetes mostly occur among young people, however it can also develops among older peoples.
-Type 1 diabetes happens when your pancreas stops producing insulin.
+Type 1 diabetes mostly develop among young people; however, it can also develop among adults.
+It develops when your pancreas stops producing insulin.

 - Diseases of the pancreas - injury or any pancreatic diseases can affect its ability to produce insulin and lead to type-1 diabetes.

-Omega-3 fatty acids have considered providing certain protection against type-1 diabetes.
-Therefore, regular consumption of fish containing omega fatty acid can reduce your risk towards type-1 diabetes.
+Omega-3 fatty acids have considered providing specific protection against type-1 diabetes.
+Therefore, regular consumption of fish containing omega fatty acid during pregnancy and breastfeeding can reduce your child’s risk of type-1 diabetes.

 Is type 1 diabetes a hereditary condition?

-If once of the parents with diabetes type 1, in the case of father your chance for type 1 is 6%, in the case of mother (had diabetes before 25 years) your chance is 4% and 1% chance if mother had diabetes after her 25 years.
-Your risk will be double, if your parent was diagnosed around 10 years.
+If one of the parents with diabetes type 1, in the case of father your chance is 6%, in the case of the mother (had diabetes before 25 years) your chance is 4%.
+And 1% chance if the mother had diabetes after her 25 years.
+Your risk would be double if your parent diagnosed around ten years.

 Does a child get diabetes type 1, without any family history?

 Research shows that only 10 % of people with type 1 diabetes have a family history of first-degree relatives, such as a sibling, parent, of offspring.
 These shows there are other important factors besides just genes that influence the development of diabetes type 1.